himynameisubik/Kalm-support/README.md

 3. Try (re-)installing the stock Weather, Calendar and Reminders app from Apple.

 4. Make sure to manually add a location to your Weather app.
-Don't worry it will still take your location services location if you have it enabled. *If you are using an iPad with iPad OS please make sure to use the Weather Widget to have the Kalm weather option working properly!* If you're using location services for the weather, make sure to enable it for App & Widgets here: Settings > Privacy > Location Services > Weather > While using the App or Widgets
+Don't worry it will still take your location services location if you have it enabled. *If you are using an iPad with iPad OS please make sure to use the Weather Widget to have the Kalm weather option working properly!* If you're using location services for the weather, make sure to enable it for App (iOS 14: & Widgets) here: ```Settings → Privacy → Location Services → Weather → While using the App (iOS 14: or Widgets)```

 5. Try disabling **<ins>all(!)</ins>** (not only lockscreen) Tweaks except Kalm in iCleaner to check if there is a conflicting tweak.

-6. Try removing the Kalm preferences file *hi.my.name.is.ubik.kalm.plist* in */var/mobile/Library/Preferences* and respring.
+6. Try removing the Kalm preferences file ```hi.my.name.is.ubik.kalm.plist``` in ```/var/mobile/Library/Preferences``` and respring.

 7. Try re-jailbreaking.